Pumpkin Pie From Real Pumpkins

-You can always use a prepared refrigerated or a frozen crust to make things simpler.
+- You can always use a prepared refrigerated or frozen crust to make things simpler.

-If you decide to make a crust from scratch, you'll need a clean, dry flour dusted surface to roll it, a rolling pin or a flat elongated bottle (like a wine bottle) or a smooth surfaced glass to use for flattening the dough.
+- If you decide to make a crust from scratch, you'll need a clean, dry flour-dusted surface to roll it; a rolling pin, flat elongated bottle (like a wine bottle), or a smooth-surfaced glass to use for flattening the dough.

 For the crust: